-Place your chosen herbs, spices, and flowers into clean and sterilised jars.
-You can sterilise them by running them through a dishwasher or by placing them in an oven at 130F/54C for 30 minutes.
+Place your chosen herbs, spices, and flowers into clean and sterilized jars.
+You can sterilize them by running them through a dishwasher or by placing them in an oven at 130F/54C for 30 minutes.
 Allow them to come to room temperature before filling.

 In the video, I show how to make three types of infused honey and this is how much I used for each pint: 2 stems of rosemary; 7 stems of lavender; one vanilla pod, a cinnamon stick, and two cloves.

 Ladle or pour honey into the jars and fill them up to about 1/4″ from the top.
 Screw the lids on and place the jars in a warm window to infuse.
 Every day or so, gently shake the jars to help the flavours infuse.

 After a week, you can dip a spoon into each and have a little taste.
 If you want the flavours to be stronger, leave them to infuse for longer.
 When you’re happy with the flavour, strain the herbs and spices from the honey and discard.
 If you use ground spices you won’t be able to strain them out so a lighter hand with them will probably be for the best.

 If you’re planning on gifting your infused honey and wish to keep the herbs inside for decoration, make your honey a week before you give it.
 Instruct the lucky recipient to strain the herbs themselves on the gift tag.